makethingshappy/IoThome/Documentation/Setup.md

 After flashing, Tasmota boots into access point mode so you can give it your Wi-Fi credentials.

 **1.** On your phone or laptop, scan for Wi-Fi networks.
 You will see one named `tasmota-XXXXXX`.
+You can also use the Web UI from Tasmotas website to connect your device to Wi-Fi.

-**2.** Connect to it — no password is required.
+**2.** Connect to it, no password is required.

 **3.** A captive portal should open automatically.
-If it does not, navigate to `http://192.168.4.1` in your browser.
+If it does not, navigate to Tasmota Web UI in your browser and check if you can change Wi-Fi network and credentials.

 **4.** Enter your Wi-Fi SSID and password, then click **Save**.

 **5.** The device will disconnect from the hotspot and join your network.
 Reconnect your computer to your normal Wi-Fi.

-**6.** Find the device's IP address — you can check your router's DHCP client list, or use a network scanner.
-The device also announces itself via mDNS as `tasmota-XXXXXX.local`.
+**6.** Find the device's IP address, you can check your router's DHCP client list, or use a network scanner.
+The device also announces itself via mDNS as `tasmota-XXXXXX.local` or a Fixed IP Address like `192.168.1.77`.

 **7.** Open `http://<device-ip>` in your browser.
 You should see the Tasmota web UI.

 ---

-## 4. Apply Your IoTextra GPIO Template
+## 4. Apply Your IoTextra Tasmota Template

 Tasmota needs to know which GPIO pins are connected to what.
 IoThome provides pre-built templates for each IoTextra module.